flex-height

 Preventive maintenance programmes are comprehensive strategies that incorporate multiple maintenance activities to ensure the reliability and efficiency of equipment.
 These are programmes designed for systemic management of maintenance tasks, schedules, resources, and performance tracking.

-Examples of preventative maintenance programmes in industry use cases
+Examples of preventative maintenance programmes in industrial use cases

 Manufacturing

-Manufacturing plants often implement preventative maintenance programmes that include regular inspections, lubrication, adjustments, and part replacements for all critical machinery.
+Manufacturing plants often implement preventive maintenance programmes that include regular inspections, lubrication, adjustments, and part replacements for all critical machinery.
 These programmes typically involve:

 Healthcare

 In a healthcare facility, equipment reliability is critical for patient safety and care.
-Preventive maintenance programmes in healthcare include:
+Preventative maintenance programmes in healthcare include:

 Fleet maintenance